A marriage notice form helps the Registration office collect information about your ceremony and prepare your details for registration.

 Returning your forms

 Marriage notice forms do not have to be returned in person.
-However, at least one of you must visit the Registration office before your ceremony to collect your marriage schedule, if you are having a religious marriage or, in the case of a civil marriage, to finalise arrangements with the Registration staff.
+However, the couple must visit the Registration office before your ceremony to collect your marriage schedule, if you are having a religious marriage or, in the case of a civil marriage, to finalise arrangements with the Registration staff.

 You will be asked to sign a declaration, stating that the information you and your partner have given is correct.